Mediation Statements & Session Prep

 - What are your goals: big and small?
 Think about what you need short of a full settlement.
 For example, one party just wanted to get a demand.
-Another wanted to information about insurance coverage.
+Another wanted information about insurance coverage.
 Yet another wanted an efficient discovery plan if complete settlement wasn’t possible.
-One wanted to be heard.
+One just wanted to be heard.

 - What is keeping the case from settling?
 And no, saying the other side is being obstinate is not really an answer.

 - What ideas do you have to overcome them?

 - What needs of your clients must be met in order for a resolution to be reached?

 - What needs of the opposing party must be met in order for a resolution to be reached?